Delotrium/Delotrium/README.md

 ## 🤔 So you want to know who I am?
 Well since you asked...
 I am a a high school student that loes to study Computer Science, Software Engineering, Electrical Engineering, Physics, Chemistry, Pathophysiology and much more.
 I am quite the autodidactic (yep, i am a nerd) and a aspire to get to a prestigious college/university when I am older.
 Currently in my coding studies I am learning primiarly C++, C# and machine learning basics with python.
 I also intend to start to learn to create some games in unreal and/or unity (whoo!).
 I love playing video games, mostly mystery, simulator and FPS games, and love chilling with friends (contact me if you want to grind Apex Legends 😜).
 I also enjoy watching thriller and mystery movies, especially ones based on true stories as the freak the crap out of me.
 In my spare time I study 🤓, do a bunch of sports (like tennis, and motocross) and martial arts.
-I train with some of the Australian Army, and do Brazillian Jiu-Jitsu and Kung Fu (Wing Chung Style).
+I train with some of the Australian Army, and do Brazillian Jiu-Jitsu and Kung Fu (Wing Chung).

 ## 👨‍🏭 So what do you study?

 I frequently do math and acedamic olympiads for my school, entering many competitions.
-I also love researching science topics, and taking courses on  OpenCourseWare: https://ocw.mit.edu/index.htm.
+I also love researching science topics, and taking courses on  [OpenCourseWare](https://ocw.mit.edu/index.htm "OpenCourseWare Redirect").
 You will always find me working on nerd-y projects and reading random books on about any topic.

 ## 💻 What are in your repositories and how can I help you?